Skip to main content

 Chris has been a nationally-ranked rugby referee, and is currently a World Rugby (formerly, the International Rugby Board) trainer and a member of the U.S.A.
 Rugby Referee Training Committee.
 He is also on the Board of the New England Rugby Referee Society.
 He continues to travel throughout the United States and Canada to referee matches and to train and coach fellow referees.
 He co-founded the Burlington Rugby Football Club.
 When the rugby fields are covered with snow, Chris is on his skis in the mountains.
 Chris lives with his wife, Theri, in South Burlington.
 Their adult sons live in Boston and Burlington.

-Michele A. Eid, CPA, was appointed March 2019 (3 year term) and reappointed for a 5 year term ending December 31, 2026, by The Vermont Society of Certified Public Accountants.
+Michele Eid photoMichele A. Eid, CPA, was appointed in March 2019 to a 3-year term and was reappointed for a 5 year term ending December 31, 2026, by The Vermont Society of Certified Public Accountants.

 Originally from New Jersey, Michele moved to the Mad River Valley in 1979.
 She graduated from Trinity College in 1994 with a Bachelor of Science in Accounting degree, and came to work as a staff accountant at Hall & Holden, P.C. in 1995.
 Michele became a certified public accountant in 1997, and in 2003, became the third partner at Hall & Holden.